 - Standing out from other companies to attract talent (25%)

-- Aligning with hiring manager’s demands/job requirements (24%)
+- Aligning with the hiring manager’s demands/job requirements (24%)

 - Recruiting within tight time frames (24%)